macressler/spear/README.rst

 The above two commands will automatically download all desired packages (`gridtk`_, `xbob.sox`_ and `xbob.db.verification.filelist`_ ) from `pypi`_ and generate some scripts in the bin directory, including the following scripts::

+   $ bin/spkverif_gmm.py
    $ bin/spkverif_isv.py
+   $ bin/spkverif_jfa.py
    $ bin/spkverif_ivector.py
-   $ bin/spkverif_gmm.py
-   $ bin/spkverif_jfa.py
    $ bin/para_ubm_spkverif_isv.py
    $ bin/para_ubm_spkverif_ivector.py
    $ bin/para_ubm_spkverif_gmm.py
-   $ bin/fusion.py
+   $ bin/fusion_llr.py
    $ bin/evaluate.py

-These scripts can be used to employ different
+   $ bin/det.py

+The first four toolchains are the basic toolchains for GMM, ISV, JFA and I-Vector.
+The next three toolchains are the parallel implementation of GMM, ISV, and I-Vector.

-To use them you have to specify at least four command line parameters (see also the ``--help`` option):
+To use the 7 first (main) toolchains you have to specify at least four command line parameters (see also the ``--help`` option):

 * ``--database``: The configuration file for the database
 * ``--preprocessing``: The configuration file for Voice Activity Detection